 Name of the Course SOCIOLOGY OF AGRARIAN SOCIETY

 Course Code (refer to student handbook) UASOC502

-Class TYBA
+Class ТҮВА

 Semester V

 No of Credits 04

 Nature Theory/

+Туре Core/

-Type (applicable to NEP only) Core/
+(applicable to NEP

+only)

-Highlight revision specific to employability/ entrepreneurship/ skill development (if any) 100 words Courses that help in understanding varied Sociological processes operating at Global, Regional and Local level are included in the curriculum.
-Also the application part is taken care of so that the learner shall be able to connect the phenomena around him with the curriculum.
+Highlight revision specific to Courses that help in understanding varied Sociological processes operating at Global, Regional and Local level are included in the

+employability/ curriculum.
+Also the application part is taken care of so that the learner

+entrepreneurship/ shall be able to connect the phenomena around him with the curriculum.

+skill development (if any) 100 words